The Strat: Golden Entertainment

 Two areas for live entertainment – one on the casino floor and one in the former space of a lounge – were being added in June 2019, along with a new slot machine lounge.
 "STRAT" signage was installed in August 2019, and renovations on the south end of the casino floor were completed that year.
 Other renovations have included the resort's exterior and landscaping.
 The Strat also installed drone detection technology, alerting the property whenever illegal drones are flown near the tower.

 The resort was officially renamed The Strat during a celebration held on January 22, 2020.
 Among the attendees to the event were Nevada governor Steve Sisolak, congresswoman Dina Titus, Sammy Hagar, Guy Fieri, and Rick Springfield.
 Renovations were largely finished at the time, with the exception of a self-check-in area and remodeling that was scheduled to begin on the casino's north side during the second quarter of 2020.
+The billboards on the tower were also renovated.
 Half of the resort's 2,427 hotel rooms had been remodeled, and future renovations would also take place on the remaining rooms.
 The 80000 sqft casino, considered dark before, was remodeled with a new color scheme and an open layout.
 A new William Hill sports book was also added.

 The renovations, including four new restaurants, were designed to retain customers who usually only visited the pod area.
 The renovation was also intended to help the property compete against nearby rivals, including the renovated Sahara and two upcoming properties: Resorts World (2021) and Fontainebleau (2023).
 Another renovation, focusing on 537 rooms and the pool area, was completed in 2023.

+In 2026, Vici Properties acquired the real estate occupied by seven of Golden's Nevada casinos, including the Strat, which it leased back to Golden Entertainment, in a $1.16 billion transaction, as part of a Golden's transition to a privately held company.